Estimated Hypertension Prevalence, Treatment, and Control Among U.S. Adults

 Application of the ACC/AHA 2017 Guidelines

-The following figure highlights the number of adults aged 18 years and older in the United States who have hypertension.
-This figure applies criteria from the 2017 ACC/AHA guideline to NHANES 2013 to 2016 data.
+The following figure highlights the number of US adults aged 18 and older who have hypertension.
+This figure applies criteria from the 2017 ACC/AHA guideline to data from the 2017 to 2020 National Health and Nutrition Examination Survey (NHANES).

 - People with hypertension who are recommended to use either lifestyle modifications only or lifestyle modifications with prescription medication to manage their blood pressure.

-- People with hypertension who do not have their blood pressure controlled below 130/80 mm Hg.
+- People with hypertension who do not have their blood pressure controlled to <130/80 mm Hg.

 For more information about individual subgroups, please see

-- Table 1.
-Hypertension prevalence and control estimates among U.S. adults aged 18 years and older applying criteria from the American College of Cardiology and American Heart Association’s (ACC/AHA) 2017 Hypertension Clinical Practice Guideline, by sex, age and race-Hispanic origin—NHANES 2013–2016.
+- Table 1 [PDF – 475 KB].
+Hypertension prevalence and control estimates among US adults aged 18 years and older applying criteria from the American College of Cardiology and American Heart Association’s (ACC/AHA) 2017 Hypertension Clinical Practice Guideline, by sex, age, and race-Hispanic origin—NHANES 2017–2020.

-- Table 2.
-Treatment estimates among U.S. adults aged 18 years and older with uncontrolled hypertension recommended blood pressure medication use applying criteria from the American College of Cardiology and American Heart Association’s (ACC/AHA) 2017 Hypertension Clinical Practice Guideline, by sex, age and race-Hispanic origin—NHANES 2013–2016.
+- Table 2 [PDF – 475 KB].
+Treatment estimates among US adults aged 18 years and older with uncontrolled hypertension recommended blood pressure medication use applying criteria from the American College of Cardiology and American Heart Association’s (ACC/AHA) 2017 Hypertension Clinical Practice Guideline, by sex, age, and race-Hispanic origin—NHANES 2017–2020.

 For More Information

+Hypertension Cascade: Hypertension Prevalence, Treatment and Control Estimates Among US Adults Aged 18 Years and Older Applying the Criteria From the American College of Cardiology and American Heart Association’s 2017 Hypertension Guideline—NHANES 2017–2020.
 Centers for Disease Control and Prevention (CDC).
-Hypertension Cascade: Hypertension Prevalence, Treatment and Control Estimates Among US Adults Aged 18 Years and Older Applying the Criteria From the American College of Cardiology and American Heart Association’s 2017 Hypertension Guideline—NHANES 2013–2016.
-Atlanta, GA: US Department of Health and Human Services; 2019.
+May 12, 2023.
+Accessed (specify date accessed). https://millionhearts.hhs.gov/data-reports/hypertension-prevalence.html.